DendroMap: Visual Exploration of Large-Scale Image Datasets for Machine Learning with Treemaps: User Study

-\textbf{Task 2.} Like Task 1, participants were asked to identify mutually exclusive and collectively exhaustive groups.
+\textbf{Task 2.} Like Task 1, the participants were asked to identify mutually exclusive and collectively exhaustive groups.
 The main difference for Task 2 is that they worked with images for only one class.
-To evaluate the quality of groups identified by our participants, we conducted the same three analyses as for Task 1.
+To evaluate the quality of groups identified by the participants, we conducted the same three analyses as for Task 1.
 However, for Task 2, instead of counting the number of classes, we labeled a 10\% sample of individual images.
 In our first analysis of the collectively exhaustive property, the average values for \baseline{} and \name{} are almost the same with the values of $0.67$ and $0.66$ respectively.
 This also happened with the mutual exclusiveness analysis (i.e., $0.10$ and $0.13$).
 Our final analysis of the entropy scores is also no exception (i.e., $1.41$ and $1.36$).

-\textbf{Task 3.} This task is also about grouping as participants were asked to find two large groups of images with high classification accuracy.
-We conducted two analyses for this task.
+\textbf{Task 3.} This task is also about grouping, but the participants were asked to find two large groups of images with \textit{high classification accuracy}.
+We conducted two analyses.
 First, we assessed the average accuracy of the two groups.
 To find the accuracy of each group, we counted the correctly classified images from the total number of images covered by each group.
-The average accuracy values of the two groups are 92.2\% and 93.2\% for \baseline{} and \name{}, respectively. \name{} is slightly higher, but there is no significant difference.
-Second, we evaluated how large these groups are.
-The average for \baseline{} is $38\%$ and for \name{} is $34\%$, with no statistical significant difference.
+The average accuracy values of the two groups are $92.2\%$ and $93.2\%$ for \baseline{} and \name{}, respectively. \name{} is slightly higher, but there is no significant difference.
+Second, we measured the size of these groups.
+The average for \baseline{} is $0.38$ and for \name{} is $0.34$, with no significant difference.